How To Defend Against Drunk Driving Charges

 Presumption of Innocence and Burden of Proof

 This distinction is crucial because you do not have to prove your innocence.
 Instead, you are showing the lack of viability in the prosecutor’s arguments.
 It also means you have a right to defend yourself.
-Robert Reiff is a criminal defense attorney in Miami, Florida.
-He finds that clients commonly do not realize they have a right to a defense for DUI charges or the number of defense arguments available.
 “I think many people think that you can’t defend the DUI, and that’s not correct.
-I mean, there’s a lot that can be done.”
+There’s a lot that can be done,” says Robert Reiff, a criminal defense attorney in Miami, Florida.

 Challenging the Traffic Stop

 Another common defense is that the law enforcement officer illegally obtained evidence.
 This happens when they perform an improper search and seizure.
 This would violate your Fourth Amendment constitutional rights.
-If this is the case, the prosecutor cannot use the illegally obtained evidence in your trial.
+The prosecutor cannot use illegally obtained evidence in your trial.
 It will become more challenging for them to secure a DUI conviction without the supporting evidence.

 Questioning Field Sobriety Tests (FSTs)

-A common method for determining intoxication level is field sobriety tests.
-These are physical tests that the officer has a driver perform.
+A common method for determining intoxication level is field sobriety tests (FSTs).
+These are physical tests that an officer has the driver perform.
 Examples include standing on one leg and counting, walking a straight line with a turnaround and comeback, or horizontal gaze testing.
-The officer will explain the test and expect the individual to perform it perfectly.

 Problems Analyzing Breathalyzer Tests and Blood Tests